A 9 month programme of mentoring and a bursary for emerging artist and makers who have a connection to Dumfries and Galloway.

 The programme also offers funding towards Go & See Trips, enabling the mentor and mentee to attend relevant events such as exhibitions, conferences, workshops or clasess.

-Those taking part in 2016 are visual artist Denise Zygadlo, from Auldgirth, who will be mentoring Morgan Hardie, a Dumfries-based portrait painter and gallery assistant at Gracefield Arts Centre.
+Those taking part in 2016 were visual artist Denise Zygadlo, from Auldgirth, who mentored Morgan Hardie, a Dumfries-based portrait painter and gallery assistant at Gracefield Arts Centre.

-Lisa Rothwell Young, a Langholm based jeweller who runs Langholm’s Cut The Mustard gallery is mentoring Clare Williams who works with textiles and surface designs including beautiful scarves and cushions, based near Lockerbie.
+Lisa Rothwell Young, a Langholm based jeweller mentored Clare Williams who works with textiles and surface designs including beautiful scarves and cushions, based near Lockerbie.

-Sarah Keast, from Moniaive, who is well known for her printmaking and for her love of the ocean, ships and sea life, will mentor Emily Nash, from near Wigtown, who specialises in drawing, mixed media and printmaking.
+Sarah Keast, from Moniaive, who is well known for her printmaking and for her love of the ocean, ships and sea life, mentored Emily Nash, from near Wigtown, who specialises in drawing, mixed media and printmaking.

-The 2016 project is made possible by the Holywood Trust, which is supporting two of the young artists and the Archie Sutter Watt Trust which is supporting the third.
+The 2016 project was made possible by the Holywood Trust, which supported two of the young artists and the Archie Sutter Watt Trust which supported the third.

-For 2017 we have awarded two Emerge Bursaries.
-The recipients are portrait painter Luke Fitch and textile designer Rosie Reid.
-Luke and Rosie will be mentored by Katharine Wheeler and Morag Macpherson respectively.
-The 2017 programme is supported by the Holywood Trust and Creative Scotland.
+For 2017 we awarded two Emerge Bursaries.
+The recipients were portrait painter Luke Fitch and textile designer Rosie Reid.
+Luke and Rosie were mentored by Katharine Wheeler and Morag Macpherson respectively.
+The 2017 programme was supported by the Holywood Trust and Creative Scotland.
 Read more about the 2017 project here.

 The 2018 recipients were David Rae (mentored by Bea Last) and Kyna Hodges (mentored by Denise Zygadlo and Morag Paterson).